Quick start

 Custom field mapping

-3. Save.
-New scans use the mapping automatically; existing scans aren't backfilled.
+- Click Save.
+New scans use the mapping; existing cards aren't backfilled.

 Workflows in GoHighLevel